ssenmosip/mosip-temp-documentation/Getting-Started.md

 ### 6.7 Steps to install Kernel Key Manager Service
 Kernel Keymanager Service is setup externally from other setup and is not a part of Continuous Delivery Process.
 The steps to setup kernel-keymanager-service are given [**here**](/mosip/mosip/blob/master/kernel/kernel-keymanager-service/README.md)
+We are deploying keymanager service into another VM having docker installed.
+The steps to setup environment and service deployment:
+1. Need to set Up VM with RHEL 7.5
+2. Installing the Docker:
+sudo yum install docker
+3. Need to copy the Jenkins server public key(id_rsa.pub) inside this newly created VM's authorized_keys

+After installing Docker Start the Docker Service

+**command to start the Docker service**

+* systemctl start docker

+**command to check Docker is running:**

+* systemctl status docker

+3. **Open the port 8088 from the VM:**

+sudo firewall-cmd --zone=public --add-port=8088/tcp --permanent

+sudo firewall-cmd --reload

+**Note:** if firewall is not installed in VM, install with “sudo yum install firewall”

+And also open the port from AZURE OR AWS or any cloud where the VM is launched.

+**Process to deploy Services in VM through JenkinsFile:**

+4. The last stage in the Jenkinsfile viz 'Key-Manager Deployment' in which we are sshing into this newly created VM through Jenkins to deploy these services, basically, running the docker images of key manager.
+Changes to be made in this stage->

+   a.
+Replace the credentialsId of docker hub with yours.

+   b.
+Replace the IP with the IP of this newly created VM.

+Refer the github url for Jenkinsfile : https://github.com/mosip/mosip/blob/0.12.0/kernel/Jenkinsfile

 ### 6.8 Register on https://control.msg91.com/signup/ as developer and get an authkey.
 Replace the same in kernel.properties (used by  [kernel-smsnotification-service](/mosip/mosip/blob/master/kernel/kernel-emailnotification-service/README.md) )